 Uluru which is the official and aboriginal name, also known, as Ayers Rock is a majestic rock stood in the middle of Australia in the Northern Territory State.
-Uluru takes part of the Uluru-Kata Tjuta National Park, which belongs to the UNESCO.
+Uluru takes part in the Uluru-Kata Tjuta National Park, which belongs to the UNESCO.
 This park is about 335 km southwest of Alice Springs by flight, and 463 km by road.

 This rock was created over some 600 millions years, it is 348 meters high, rises 863 meters above sea level, it is 3.6km long for 1.9km wide.
 Its circumference is 9.4 km.

-On the geological side, this is an “island mountain”, which means is an isolated rock, which rose brusquely and is surrounded by extensive flat erosion in hot and dry region.
+On the geological side, this is an “island mountain”, which means is an isolated rock, which rose brusquely and is surrounded by extensive flat erosion in a hot and dry region.

 This huge rock is sacred to the Pitjantjatjara Anangu who is the Aboriginal people of the area.

 Hundreds of different animals and bird species have Uluru as home.
 The National Park has 21 species of native mammals, 178 species of birds, 73 species of reptiles and thousands of invertebrates’ species such as ants, spiders, and bugs.